Privacy Notice

 Confidentiality and sharing of your personal data with others

-Information which can identify you (including information such as your name, address, contact details and photographs of you) will only be accessed by authorised personnel working on SC/FB.
-This may include other departments within the West of England Combined Authority and/or your local council, to support the delivery of the service you may receive.
-Personnel includes both employees and any external agents/partner organisations who may be contracted by any Party to work for SC/FB, and who are legally bound to comply with that Party’s data protection instructions and policies about use of participants’ personal data.
+Information which can identify you (such as your name, contact details and photographs of you) will only be accessed by authorised personnel.
+Personnel includes employees and any external agents / partner organisations who may be contracted by any Party to work for, or in support of, the programme, and who are legally bound to comply with that Party’s data protection instructions and policies about use of participants’ personal data.
+Data may be processed abroad, but all legal requirements will be in place for this to happen.
+If you choose to access support or training from another provider, you will need to refer to their privacy notice to understand how they handle your information.

 How long will we keep your personal data?